Lindow Man: Dating

+Last meal

 Lindow Man's last meal was preserved in his stomach and intestines and was analysed in some detail.
 It was hoped that investigations into the contents of the stomach would shed light on the contemporary diet, as was the case with Grauballe Man and Tollund Man in the 1950s.
 The analysis of the contents of the digestive system of bog bodies had become one of the principal endeavours of investigating such remains.

-Analysis of the grains present revealed his diet to be mostly of cereals.
+Analysis of the grains present revealed Lindow Man's diet to be mostly of cereals.
 He probably ate slightly charred bread, although the burning may have had ritual significance rather than being an accident.
 Some mistletoe pollen was also found in the stomach, indicating that Lindow Man died in March or April.

+Archaeologists continue to consider what this simple meal might mean.
+Sophia Adams of the British Museum describes it as an unseasoned barley cake, a common Iron Age food.
+Some scholars, following the work of Anne Ross, suggest that burnt pieces of griddle cake may have been used in selection rituals similar to drawing lots.
+If so, the charred portion in Lindow Man's meal could signal that he was chosen for a specific role.

+Other researchers focus on the mixed seeds and plant fragments in the cake.
+Miranda Aldhouse-Green notes that the ingredients came from several locations, which may have been meant to represent control over a wider landscape or the area involved in the ritual.
+She also points out that the same evidence could mean something else, such as a plain or intentionally demeaning final meal.

+Mistletoe pollen provides another clue.
+Ross linked it to ritual mistletoe practices associated with ancient religious groups, while Aldhouse-Green notes that mistletoe was seen as a calming or medicinal plant.
+It may have been given to Lindow Man to steady him or make him more compliant before his death.

 One of the conclusions of the study was that the people buried in Lindow Moss may have had a less varied diet than their European counterparts.
 According to Jody Joy, curator of the Iron Age collection at the British Museum, the importance of Lindow Man lies more in how he lived rather than how he died, as the circumstances surrounding his demise may never be fully established.